 The optional "Benchperson" Endorsement allows qualified Saw Filers to bench band saws, including the lining up of head rigs, grinding of band wheels and any other work usually performed by a Benchperson in the Lumber Manufacturing Industry.

 The program combines technical and work-based training.
 It generally takes two years to complete.

-The technical training is made up of two levels totaling 10 weeks.
-Level One is 6 weeks.
-Level Two is 4 weeks.
+The technical training is made up of two levels totaling 300 hours (10 week)s.
+Level One is 180 hours (6 weeks).
+Level Two is 120 hours (4 weeks).
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.